tsmith512/tsmithcreative/content/blog/2021-10-10-rnf-v3/index.md

 ---

-_Disclaimer: I am a Cloudflare employee and built this as a way to kick some tires on our product line, some of which is made available to me for free --- although the Free Plan would cover everything but my use of Stream and APO (and Tunnels, assuming I don't get too popular).
+_Disclaimer: I am a Cloudflare employee and built this as a way to kick some tires on our product line, some of which is made available to me for free --- although the Free Plan would cover everything but my use of Stream and APO.
 This is not an endorsement of our wacky hobbies, nor is it product documentation or security guidance._

 [PCH]: https://tsmithphotos.com/the-pacific-coast-highway?utm_source=tsmithcreative&utm_medium=website&utm_campaign=blog
 [TQOR]: https://tsmithphotos.com/overland-in-the-southwest?utm_source=tsmithcreative&utm_medium=website&utm_campaign=blog